 Name Location Importance Rivers River Chater The River Chater also flows through Rutland, originating near Whissendine and flowing eastward through villages such as Ketton before joining the River Welland near Tinwell.
 The River Chater is important for maintaining local biodiversity in Rutland, providing habitats for aquatic species and contributing to the ecological significance of the Welland catchment.
 It also plays a role in sustaining the water levels in the surrounding agricultural and rural landscapes.
 River Swift The River Swift is a tributary of the River Avon.
 It flows through the southern part of Leicestershire, near the town of Lutterworth, before joining the Avon near the village of Rugby in Warwickshire.
 The Swift's catchment is primarily rural, with agricultural land dominating the landscape.
 While not as prominent as the Soar or Welland, it contributes to the local hydrology and supports small-scale wetland habitats.
 River Avon The River Avon flows through southern Leicestershire, near the town of Lutterworth, and eventually joining the River Severn in Warwickshire.
 The Leicestershire Avon is significant for its role in regional water management and biodiversity.
 It drains a predominantly rural catchment and provides essential water resources for agriculture.
 The river supports a variety of wetland and riparian habitats that are important for species such as otters, water voles, and a range of fish.
-Additionally, the Avon is part of a broader river system that ultimately flows into the River Severn, playing a ro in the hydrological connectivity of the region.
+Additionally, the Avon is part of a broader river system that ultimately flows into the River Severn, playing a role in the hydrological connectivity of the region.
 The river's natural beauty also makes it a valuable resource for local recreation and tourism.
+River Devon The River Devon flows through northeast Leicestershire, originating near the village of Eastwell.
+It meanders through rural landscapes, including Belvoir and Bottesford, before crossing into Nottinghamshire and eventually joining the River Trent.
+The River Devon is ecologically significant for its contribution to riparian and wetland habitats, supporting species such as kingfishers, otters, and aquatic invertebrates.
+It plays a key role in local water management, sustaining floodplain meadows and agricultural irrigation.
+Additionally, the river is important for water quality and hydrological connectivity within the Trent catchment, influencing biodiversity and ecosystem health.
+The surrounding landscape, including Belvoir Castle's estate and associated parklands, adds heritage and recreational value, making it an asset for both wildlife conservation and public enjoyment.